lhmouse/asteria/doc/quick-guide.md

 placeholder `$1` is to be replaced with the 1st argument that follows it, and `$2` is to be replaced with the 2nd argument that follows it, and so on.

-As our program no longer first into one line, we need to enable the _heredoc_ mode.
+As our program no longer fits into one line, we need to enable the _heredoc_ mode.
 The `:heredoc` command takes an arbitrary string that will mark the end of a single snippet.
 In this example we use `@@`, so our program looks like